Quality of life survey I (2009)

 "Today we are proud to share with the Gauteng public the groundbreaking work of the Gauteng City-Region Observatory - a think tank we set up a few years ago to assist us in the development of our province into a globally competitive city-region.
 We welcome the results of the GCRO as they are, because we believe that we have been provided with the naked truth about our province which will help us to improve our services for our people.
 We intend sharing it with our municipalities and the private sector so that everyone can appreciate its implications. ....
 What this means is that the Observatory is serving its purpose and being brutally honest with us so that meaningful interventions could be made to improve the lot of our people.
 We are grateful that the academics at both Wits and UJ have compiled this important document.
 While its relevance may not be immediately felt; future generations are sure to look at the results of the survey and thanks the GCRO for its honesty."

-The 2009 QoL data are available for analysis for non-commercial research purposes.
-The QoL data is accessible via the GCRO QoL Survey Viewer (together with the 2011 and 2013 data).
+The QoL data is also accessible via the GCRO QoL Survey Viewer (together with the 2011 and 2013 data).
 Most of the variables are selectable, with an option to crosstab by local municipal boundaries or a few other demographic variables.
 The results are presented as tables and/or graphs and may be printed or downloaded.

 The press release summaries and powerpoint presentation are available for download below: